fstarred/c64-playground/README.md

 starpositionend
 ```

-The star's position on the screen is expressed in word, as the available space on screen has more of 256 slots.
+The star's position on the screen is expressed in words, as the stars may be positioned over all the screen (that is more than 256 available slots)

-The following snippet fetch starposition table and display them on screen:
+The following snippet fetch starposition table and display stars on screen:

 ```
 createstars